 Assessments of the impact of HAZMATs/pollutants on the environment in all media (air, land, water and life) through case studies.
 Students will assess the impact through a variety of methodologies including, but not limited to, Brownfield Assessment, land use planning for urban environments, NEPAEA (National Environmental Policy Act and Environmental Assessment) and EIS (Environmental Impact Statement), CERCLA (Comprehensive Environmental Response Compensation Liability Act) and natural resource land use planning.
-This course is designed as a capstone course and as such should be taken after all other ENM courses have been completed or with permission of the ENM director.

-ENM 4850 SPECIAL TOPICS IN ENM (TBD)
+EHS 4850 SPECIAL TOPICS IN EHS (1-3)

-For ENM majors wishing to do advanced work and for new offerings.
+For EHS majors wishing to do advanced work and for new offerings.
 Classroom work and individual laboratory and library investigation.